-The compliance deadline has arrived, but if recent research is any indication, many companies are still lagging behind in their transition.
+The compliance deadline for both public and private businesses reporting under the new standard was January 1, 2019, but if recent research is any indication, many companies are still lagging behind in their transition.

-Some of those delays may be caused by using the wrong tool.
+Some of those delays may have been caused by the lease software that these organizations chose to use during their transitions.
 Whether you’re relying on Excel, chose a software vendor that didn’t deliver on what they promised, or used a system that only got you through the initial transition, you need a solution that will help you stay compliant for the long term.

 Key features to look for in IFRS 16 software solutions

 The system you choose should come with all the features you need for compliance out of the box.
-There are many companies out there offering lease accounting solutions, but their basic packages only get you part of the way toward compliance.
+There are many companies that are offering lease accounting software, but their basic packages only get you part of the way toward compliance.

-For long-term compliance, you need to implement a system with features that meet these requirements:
+For long-term compliance, you need to implement a system that meets the following requirements:

 KPMG offers an in-depth guide on IFRS 16 disclosures.
 Read it here.

-Bringing the majority of your leases on the balance sheet puts the spotlight on your controls around lease accounting.
-It’s important that you choose a software solution that supports your internal controls.
+Bringing the majority of your leases onto the balance sheet puts the spotlight on your controls around lease accounting.
+It’s important that you choose software that supports your internal controls.

 Features such as data entry validation (where one person enters a lease and another has to approve the new information) and role-based access (which allows you to control how much access users have) prevent inaccurate information from being introduced into the system.